 ... information held by the agency to assist the agency to perform or exercise the agency's functions or powers in making decisions or recommendations affecting members of the public (or any particular person or entity, or class of persons or entities).

 - Documents to assist people affected by cancer

 - Documents relating to procurement (PDF 79KB)

 Approach to accessibility

-Cancer Australia will seek to ensure that all information newly published on our website conforms with the Web Content Accessibility Guidelines (Version 2) (WCAG 2.0) as soon as possible.
-Australian Government websites are to meet the new guidelines at the minimum compliance level (Single A) by the end of 2012.
+Cancer Australia will seek to ensure that all information newly published on our website conforms with the Web Content Accessibility Guidelines (WCAG) 2.0 (w3.org)

 There will be some PDFs on the Cancer Australia website that are images of scanned documents.
 Some documents that are out-of-date are provided for historical reference.
 Charts, tables and forms may also appear on the website.